vatsal30/Melanoma-Detection/README.md

  streamlit run app.py
  ```
 ## Evaluation of Model Using AUC:
-> For this particluar problem, our submissions will be evaluated using **area under the ROC curve**.
+> For this particluar problem, we will be evaluate model using **area under the ROC curve**.
 An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This curve plots two parameters:

 ![](https://imgur.com/yNeAG4M.png)